 Kikava stated that of the wineries who participated in the awards over 100 won silver medals.
 40 received gold medals and six received trophies.
 The awards are open to any vineyard that takes part in the festival.
 Kikava says it’s hard to present homemade wine in front of a jury and have an expert criticize it.
 He applauds those who are able to do this.

-Tim Atkin is a Master of Wine from the United Kingdom and the of the Jury.
+Tim Atkin is a Master of Wine from the United Kingdom and the chairman of the Jury.
 He always leads the Jury.
 Kikava said that the awards are based on his method of selecting wine.
 The jury members must be familiar with Georgian wines, the qvevri process of winemaking, the grape varieties in the region, as well as the differences between Georgian and European wine.
 Georgians are therefore needed to discuss their experiences on the jury.

 WinExpo is open to all wineries, and a special area is reserved for smaller or family-owned enterprises.
 ExpoGeorgia, according to Kikava, shows its support for the development of the wine sector by allowing smaller vineyards to participate at the event.
 Liza Jgenti is the designer at Winery 12 Qvevri.
 This family-owned company participated in the festival for the first time.
 She said that it was a great chance for them to expand their business.